phdata/edge2ai-workshop/README.md

 ![](./images/image22.png)

-You're now ready to run the Experiment to train the model on your historical data.

-You can stop the Workbench Process at this point.
+You're now ready to run Experiment to train the model on your historical data.
+At this point you can stop the Workbench Process.

-**STEP 2** : Examine `cdsw.iot_exp.py`
+**STEP 3** : Examine `cdsw.iot_exp.py`

 Open the file `cdsw.iot_exp.py`.
 This is a python program that builds a model to predict machine failure (the likelihood that this machine is going to fail).
 There is a dataset available on hdfs with customer data, including a failure indicator field.